Kim So-hyun: Artistry

-Influences

 Kim has cited Son Ye-jin and Canadian actress Rachel McAdams as her main influences because of their sophisticated and graceful look.
 She has also cited Moon Geun-young as someone who inspired her to digest various roles after watching Moon's acting in Painter of the Wind.
 In 2019, Kim expressed that she has no role models.
 She commented, "I don't even know myself.
 I think it's time to get to know myself more than the role model.
 If I find myself, I can find my role model then."
 Kim's work has influenced numerous child actresses, including Kim Ji-young, Lee Ja-in, Hwang Yeon-ji, Busters' Jisoo, Jeon Yu-lim, and Park Da-yeon.

-Acting style

 In an interview in 2013, she revealed she had never been formally trained for acting.
 While filming for Pure Love, she lived in Goheung.
 Kim said that, when there was no filming, she went around the city alone and listened to the stories of the residents.
 She explained she looked around every corner of the village setting for how she could be part of it.
 To prepare for a role, Kim listens to music that matches the emotions of her role before shooting a scene.
 For the role of a blind person in Page Turner, she changed everything from the tone and way of speaking to the eye contact when reciting her dialogues.

 She had stated that when she received a script, she set plenty of time to understand fully and know the character like a real person and try her best to express the character genuinely.
 Kim prefers having many projects because she feels more comfortable and happy continuing acting rather than resting.
 In particular, the charm of Kim's tone shines in the drama from a plump romantic comedy to a complex, subtle feeling of conflict between the family's revenge and the love she felt for the first time in her life.
 A broadcast official said, "The deeper the emotions in the play, the more shining of Kim's inner space will be".